nocdoggo/ECE671/Homework/HW3/Homework 03.md

 2. **Why is it best to minimize the number of CIDR blocks you allocate?**

+   When we allocate the CIDR block, we also need to decide the next hop entries in routes that forward to different physical locations.
+As a result, the larger the block we allocate, the larger the routing table becomes.

 3. **Why is it best to also minimize the size of the address blocks?**

+   In this way, there will be less IP addresses get wasted during the allocation.

 **Assume the following routing table in a router.**